Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Introduction

 \section{Introduction}

 When skilled waiters clear tables, they grasp multiple utensils and dishes in a single motion.
-Similarly, it is inefficient for robotic picking systems in warehouses and fulfilment centers to only handle a single object at a time.
+Similarly, it is inefficient for robotic picking systems in warehouses and fulfillment centers to only handle a single object at a time.
 Picking multiple objects at once can significantly increase picks per hour (PPH), the total number of objects picked from a scene in an hour.
-In prior work on multi-object grasping \cite{Agboh-ISRR-2022}, PPH was increased by 1.6x compared to single object picking.
+In prior work on multi-object grasping \cite{Agboh-ISRR-2022}, PPH was increased compared to single-object picking.
 This improvement was limited due to a frictionless grasping assumption and no considerations of robustness.
-In this work, we hypothesize that considering friction and quickly generating robust grasps can lead to significant improvements in PPH.
+In this work, we find that considering friction and quickly generating robust grasps can lead to significant improvements in PPH.

-Prior work~\cite{Agboh-ISRR-2022} in multi-object grasping does not consider friction.
-However, for single object grasping, friction can increase the number of stable grasps.
-Using a point contact model, the friction cone is larger for a higher coefficient of friction, meaning that more stable single object grasps can be found.
-We show that the same is true for multi-object grasping.
 For example, grasps like those shown in Fig.~\ref{fig:fig1} cannot exist without appropriate friction between objects.
 An important question that then arises is how to generate such robust frictional grasps.

 Robust grasps have been generated in prior work~\cite{Mahler-RSS-2017, Shen-RSS-22, Liang-Access-2021, jiang2020textureless}, but only for single objects.
 Inspired by these works, we develop a robust multi-object grasping system for planar convex polygonal objects.
-Instead of using a physics simulator \cite{Dongwon-IROS-2020, Ding-IROS-2021, Chebotar-ICRA-2019}, we propose to collect data entirely on a physical robot and use it to train a robust multi-object grasping function, \textit{MOG-Net}, which predicts the number of objects that will be grasped out of a target object group.
-We further propose a frictional multi-object grasp necessary condition to filter out inadmissible grasps and show that this filtering leads to a high quality dataset and saves valuable physical robot time during data collection.
+Instead of using a physics simulator, we propose to collect data entirely on a physical robot and use it to train a multi-object grasping function, \textit{MOG-Net}, which is robust to state and control uncertainty and predicts the number of objects that will be grasped out of a target object group.
+We train in real to avoid the sim-to-real gap \cite{Dongwon-IROS-2020, Ding-IROS-2021, Chebotar-ICRA-2019}.
+We also propose a necessary condition for frictional multi-object grasping to filter out inadmissible grasps and show that this filtering leads to a high quality dataset and saves valuable physical robot time during data collection.

 We use \textit{MOG-Net} in a novel grasp planner to generate robust multi-object grasps.
 The planner maximizes the predicted number of objects grasped per pick attempt in cluttered scenes.
 To improve robustness to state and control uncertainty, we weight \textit{MOG-Net's} predictions with the probability of satisfying multi-object grasping necessary conditions, obtained via Monte-Carlo sampling.